-After 30 years we are still struggling to understand what is good practise when creating passwords.
+Are you struggling to understand what is good practise when creating passwords and password protection?
 Creating a password can be a tricky business.
 Most people have over 30 online accounts that need passwords, including banking and government tax payments.

 So what can you do to make your passwords secure?